programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Fatal Force Data
 The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.

-Before importing the data, I read the *Post*'s [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the datafields, so I know there is a `date` field.
+Before importing the data, you should read the *Post*'s [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the datafields, so you can get information on the `date` field.

 Pandas tries to parse data as it imports it.
-It is pretty good at recognizing *string* (character) data and *numeric* data and imports them as `object` and `int64` or `float64` datatypes.
-But it struggles with date-time fields.
+It is pretty good at recognizing *string* (character) data and *numeric* data, importing them as `object` and `int64` or `float64` datatypes.
+But Pandas struggles with date-time fields.
 If we include the keyword `parse_dates=` parameter, along with the name of the date column, Pandas will parse the date field and make it a `datetime64` datatype.

 This code block imports the data.
 To follow along with the lesson, use the code as written.
-If you want to see the most up-to-date version of the data from the *Washington Post*, comment (`#`) out the first two lines and un-comment the lines for the WP's repo.
-This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.

 ```python
  ff_df = pd.read_csv('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv',